-Meet the student who runs an alpaca farm in her spare time
+Meet the student who runs an alpaca farm

 Of all the unusual student jobs we've come across, Lucy Ackers and her alpaca farm surely tops the lot!